An écorché seen from the back. Red-chalk drawing, 17th century.

 About this work

 A study of Lodovico Cigoli's écorché model, known as La bella notomia, or Lo scorticato, a fuller view of which is seen in another drawing in the same group, Wellcome Library catalogue no. 38055i.
-The present drawing is similar to, but on a smaller scale than catalogue no. 37939.
 The original wax model was produced by Cigoli around 1600 in Florence, with casts made from it soon after in bronze and plaster.
-The figure met with great popularity in its own time and casts have continued to be produced subsequently
+The figure met with great popularity in its own time, and casts have continued to be produced subsequently

 1 drawing : red chalk